Tokyo in June: Best Things to Do

 Bunkyo Hydrangea Festival or Bunkyo Ajisai Matsuri (文京あじさいまつり) is a traditional flower event held annually at Bunkyo Ward in mid June.
 The venue of the event is around Hakusan Shrine and Hakusan Park, featuring over 3,000 hygrangeas which can be enjoyed at the historical sites.
 There will be special events during the festival as well as the vendors selling food and local products.

-Another international festival we shouldn’t miss out in Tokyo in June is Taiwan Festival Tokyo 2020 (台湾フェスティバルTOKYO 2020) held at Ueno Park, Tokyo.
+One of the biggest international festivals we shouldn’t miss out in Tokyo is Taiwan Festival Tokyo (台湾フェスティバルTOKYO) which is held annually at Ueno Park, Tokyo in June.
 The festival features special Taiwanese themed performances, music, arts, the market with various delicious Taiwanese food.

 Access: 5 mins walk from Ueno Station